akeneo/portal-helpcenter/content/md/enterprise-repository/2-remove-enterprise-edition-access.md

 ## Remove a public key access of a user

-As a [project manager](project-managers.html), you can delete the contact key access for any user of your company.
+As a [project manager](manage-project-managers.html), you can delete the contact key access for any user in your company.

-1. First from the menu, go to `Projects console / Projects` and select your project.
+1. In the menu, go to `Projects console / Projects` and select your project.
-2. Go to `Enterprise Repository` tab, and `SSH Key Access` subtab.
+2. Go to the `Enterprise Repository` tab, and to the `SSH Key Access` subtab.
 3. Click on the trash icon in Contact Key Access list

 ![Remove a key from the access](../img/remove_key_access.jpg)